niklashilpert/junkfilegenv2/README.md

 This is a rewrite of the Junkfile Generator.

 It uses `clap` to parse the commandline arguments and the Linux file `/dev/random` as the source for random characters.
-This means that is will only work on machines that run Linux.
+If `/dev/random` is not available, `rand` is used to retrieve random bytes.

-The reason for the change to `/dev/random` is the incredible performance boost over the `rand` version.
+The reason for the change to `/dev/random` is the incredible performance boost over `rand`.